Pond Side House

 An additional story was added to create a private Master bedroom suite on the third level commanding magnificent views of the pond and the surrounded woods.

 The Master Bathroom, although small, is exquisitely detailed with a split-faced golden travertine stonewall extend along the exterior wall of the shower and the toilet/bidet enclosure as if it were the remains of an earlier structure.
 The rough stone is used in contrast to the polished gold travertine tile used on the floor and on the remaining walls.
-A glass sliding door panel that is electrically charged and fogs up when closed to provide privacy in the toilet/bidet cubical is a unique feature that helps the functional uses of the small bathroom space to seamlessly overlap.
+A glass front door replacement doesn’t have to be expensive, that is electrically charged and fogs up when closed to provide privacy in the toilet/bidet cubical is a unique feature that helps the functional uses of the small bathroom space to seamlessly overlap.

 Reminiscent of the double trinity row houses in Philadelphia with one or two rooms stacked on top of another and connected by a spiral stair, the design for the Pond Side house was an exercise in maximizing every square inch of space and allowing functions to overlap.
 A two story open riser stairway structured with flat black steel carriages and an open cable steel rail and recycled schoolhouse oak treads connects the various levels of the home spatially and doubles as vertical library.
 The stairwell allows indirect light to penetrate into the darkest areas of the house.The use of consistently detailed maple and cherry built-ins along hallways, in the stairwell, and on either side of the living room fireplace helps to integrate the spaces and visually unify the interior.